Jul 05, 2026

 Is it safe to drink dandelion tea every day?

-For most healthy adults, drinking one to two cups of dandelion tea daily is generally considered safe.
-However, because it has diuretic properties, it may increase the frequency of urination, and individuals on certain medications should consult their healthcare provider first.
+For most healthy adults, drinking one to two cups of dandelion tea daily is considered safe.
+However, because it has diuretic properties, it may increase urination.
+It is always a good idea to listen to your body and consult a healthcare provider if you have underlying health concerns or are taking medication.
+If you want a more personalized routine, the Cymbiotika Expert can help guide your next step.

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.